aspuru-guzik-group/Artificial-Design-of-Organic-Emitters/README.md

 ## Data Availability

-For every experiment conducted, we have made available the corresponding data set.
-This includes the SMILES string, singlet-triplet gap (STG), oscillator strength (OS), vertical excitation energy (VEE), and optimized xyz coordinates of molecules.
+For every experiment conducted, we have made the corresponding data sets available.
+This includes the SMILES strings, singlet-triplet gaps (STG), oscillator strengths (OS), vertical excitation energies (VEE), and optimized Cartesian coordinates of the molecules.
 Each of these is provided as a pickle file.
 Below are the respective links:

 1. [Experiment 1](https://drive.google.com/file/d/1XW8vF_RYZMJpgqjWy4UaiugR9ZN1GogG/view?usp=sharing): Methane Seed - Optimization of STG and OS
 2. [Experiment 2](https://drive.google.com/file/d/1Bn1YZhMJsMCJkyN-rEpF3DUpFqySlejU/view?usp=sharing): Optimization of STG and OS